paracord bracelets

 2. Next, using the right end, make a loop.
 Lay it over on the left side of your palm.

 3. Grab the left end and let it go beneath the right end.
-Put it through the loop on your hands and ensure that the paracord goes over the circle beneath it.
+Put it through the loop on your hands and ensure the paracord goes over the circle beneath it.

-4. End the step with a shape that looks like number eight with a diamond in the center.
+4. End the step with a shape that looks like the number eight with a diamond in the center.

 Indeed, the lanyard knot is one of the most complicated knots to do.
 But with constant practice, you will learn how to create one.